 2018 R8 New Car Test Drive

-The R8 might be so tame your grandmother could drive it (in Comfort mode), but when you put the hammer down (in Dynamic mode) it flies.
-The base V10 shoots the car to 60 miles per hour in 3.5 seconds, and the V10 Plus, which is what they call the 610-hp version, does it in 3.2 seconds, using Launch Control to keep the tires from spinning.
+The R8 can be so mild a granny could drive it (in Comfort mode), but in Dynamic Mode it flies, from zero to sixty in 3.5 seconds.
+The V10 Plus takes just 3.2 seconds, using Launch Control to keep the tires from spinning.

-There are no crash test results because the NHTSA and IIHS don't destroy expensive low-volume cars, but with the race heritage and monocoque chassis, not to mention extra airbags in the doors and roof, you can be confident you would walk away from an incident.
-A rearview camera will probably be standard, because rearward visibility is poor.
+It hasn't been crash tested because the NHTSA and IIHS don't destroy expensive low-volume cars, but R8 offers race heritage and a monocoque chassis, not to mention extra airbags in the doors and roof.

-Audi R8 comes standard with Nappa leather upholstery, black Alcantara headliners, heated power sport seats, LED interior lighting, Audi's MMI Plus with Navigation infotainment system, magnetic ride damper control, 19-inch alloy wheels, and V10 engine.
+R8 comes standard with Nappa leather upholstery, black Alcantara headliners, heated power sport seats, LED interior lighting, Audi's MMI Plus with Navigation infotainment system, magnetic ride damper control, and 19-inch alloy wheels.